PicoCreator/2nd-brain/A - List of various things/P - List of potential ChatGPT use cases/Potential ChatGPT use cases.md

 - Legal
 	- Drafting of legal documents
 	- Explaining of complex legal documents in plain english (but technically not a lawyer)
+- Marketing
+	- SEO article generation (I HATE THIS!!!)
+	- Iterating and experimentation in ad copies